i502Club/OS_Square/readme.md

 from the deprecated Square.Connect library to Square library which is currently at v6.5.

 The plugin provides support for USD, AUD, GBP, CAD and JPY currencies.
-You can set your currency code from the OS Back Office.  v3.0.2 was the first public release.
+You can set your currency code from the OS Back Office.  v3.0.2 was the first public pre release. v3.1.2 is the last release that implements the square payment form.